 Bhavin Rabari as Samay

-My conversation with filmmaker Pan Nalin began with him recalling his first memory of cinema.
-While living in the countryside in Gujarat, he was about eight or nine years old when he first saw a film in the theatre.
+My conversation with filmmaker Pan Nalin began with him recalling his very first memory of cinema.
+While living in the countryside in Gujarat, he was about eight or nine years old when he saw his first film in the theater.
 The movie he saw was a religious one, as his parents considered mainstream cinema immoral.
 However, the experience changed him completely.
-He reminisced about the whole encounter, from buying new clothes days ago and bragging to his friends about getting to go to a cinema hall, to taking a two-hour long train to reach there, being mesmerised by the size, the sound and visual, getting intrigued by the projector light and the smoke emanating from it, and finally admitting to his parents on the train-ride back home that this is what he wanted to do, he wanted to create cinema.
-Now, years later, Pan Nalin is one of the most well-known and prolific filmmakers in the world.
-His oeuvre consists of works that are incredibly diverse and profound.
+He reminisced about the whole encounter, from buying new clothes days ago and bragging to his friends about getting to go to a cinema hall, and taking a two-hour long train to reach there, to, being mesmerised by the size, the sound and visuals, getting intrigued by the projector light and the smoke emanating from it, and finally, admitting to his parents on the train-ride back home, that this is what he wanted to do -- he wanted to create cinema.
+Now, years later, Pan Nalin is undoubtedly one of the most well-known and prolific filmmakers in the world.

-His new film, The Last Film Show, is a culmination of his own love for the cinema.
-Partly autobiographical, The Last Film Show is a simple yet astounding ode to the 35mm celluloid cinema era.
-It traces the journey of a young boy Samay, and his relationship with cinema in a rapidly-changing world.
-The film is set to have it world premiere at the Tribeca Film Festival this year.
-Normally, an American film or a studio film opens the Spotlight section of Tribeca Film Festival.
-However, The Last Film Show is being touted as the perfect film to invite people to come back to the theatre and relive the enchanting experience.
+His new film, Last Film Show, is a culmination of his boundless love for the cinema.
+Partly autobiographical, Last Film Show is a simple yet astounding ode to the 35mm celluloid screen era.
+It traces the journey of a young boy Samay, and his relationship with films in a rapidly-changing world.
+It is set to have it world premiere at the Tribeca Film Festival this year.
+Normally, an American film, or a studio film, opens the Spotlight section of Tribeca Film Festival.
+However, Last Film Show is being touted as the perfect film to invite people to come back to the theaters and relive the enchanting experience.

 After all these years as a filmmaker, how would you sum up your journey?